 La Bohème was taken to Denmark and slipped in Aeroskobing yard where she was surveyed and declared to be in fine shape with all her underwater pine timbers in excellent condition.
 A team of shipwrights worked through the Autumn of 2013 to fully re-caulk her.
 In Summer of 2014 she underwent further work in the classic yard in Svendborg, where she was fully re-fastened with galvanised nails and oak trunnails.

 La Bohème enters a new future in great condition, and continues to become more valuable and unique with each passing year, as other classic wooden boats are withdrawn from service and the historic fleet slowly dwindles.

-In the 104 years since she was launched, this historic boat has had something of an easy life, due to the extent of annual sea ice and the duration of early winter storms.
+In the 106 years since she was launched, this historic boat has had something of an easy life, due to the extent of annual sea ice and the duration of early winter storms.
 During her working years, she would typically spend up to four months a year covered in her winter berth.
 As a private family boat, she was berthed for six months each year.
 Her owners usually sailed for about 40 days each year – weekends and a longer holiday.
-Over the last four years, she has only travelled for a few days.
+Over the last few years, she has only travelled for a few days.
 She is waiting in Denmark now to be refitted as an oceanic research vessel for the Oceanic Research Institute as the Flagship for ORI’s Pacific Research for the UN Decade of Ocean Science for Sustainable Development (2021-2030).